project-march/tutorials/doc/march_packages/march_hardware.rst

 Exceptions
 ----------
-Because safety is very important, the march_hardware package will throw an exception whenever it encounters something that shouldn't happen.
+Because safety is very important, the march_hardware package will throw an exception whenever it encounters something that should not happen.
+The march_hardware package implements custom exceptions in the :hardware-interface:`error module <march_hardware/include/march_hardware/error>` with error types for different situations.
+See :ref:`error-codes` for all types of errors and how to possibly fix them.

-The main exceptions are

-  * Incorrect configuration of joints (e.g. higher min position than max position)
-  * Hardware failures
-  * Incorrect actuate command is sent (outside of limits or too far from current position)

 When such an exception occurs, the high voltage is turned off and the exoskeleton will stop moving.

 ROS API
 -------